nnmini/testlambdalocal/README.md

 ```
 ## Install NPM packages
-here serverless@1.63.0 version is worth to note. if we use latest sometimes it is throwing an error like
+here serverless@1.63.0 version is worth to note. if we use latest, it is throwing an error like
 missing aws lambda trace data for x-ray. ensure active tracing is enabled and no subsegments are created outside the function handler
 ```
 npm install -D serverless@1.63.0